-2018 is a significant year in my journey, as it marks my 30th year of being a cancer survivor.
+We have achieved another a significant milestone in my journey, as I have surpassed my 30th year of being a cancer survivor.
 I’d like to share with you my history.
 At the age of 22, just one week after receiving my diploma from college, I discovered I had Hodgkin’s disease, a lymphatic cancer.
 My next-door neighbor, Dr. Jack Monson, did my biopsy and had to share this horrific news.
 He was as devastated as I was; I think we were both in shock.
 The following years for my family were harrowing, as my parents and brother didn’t know if I would live or die.

 Before the doctors could figure out my course of treatment, I had to go through a myriad of tests and a surgery.
 The operation was done to see how the cancer had spread and to take out my infected spleen.
 The surgery required a nine-inch cut through the vertical center of my abdomen.
 Following the surgery, I spent a week in the hospital in agonizing pain as my incised stomach muscles spasmed.
 It felt like a knife was being thrust into my stomach with each and every spasm.
 It was terribly painful.

 A few weeks later I received my treatment regimen, which consisted of six months of chemotherapy.
 The chemotherapy was so intense that it would burn my skin if a drop touched it.
 My veins were barely able to handle the “medicine” and I had a constant burning sensation in my arm.
 After the chemotherapy treatments, I had to endure three months of radiation treatments.
 I was told that I received 10 times more radiation than the people in Hiroshima or Nagasaki.
 It was a grueling year, this being the first year of my “real life.”